How to Start a Small Business 101 — The Ultimate Guide

 Think of your business plan as a roadmap that outlines how you plan to start and grow your small business.

-Once you’ve considered the questions in the previous paragraph, start thinking about how your products/services stack up against your local competition.
+Once you’ve considered the questions in the previous paragraph, start thinking about how your products/services stack up against the local competition.
 Because unless you are offering something ground-breaking and innovative, chances are that your potential customers are currently having their needs met by another business.
 That means it’s going to be your job to convince them that Blue Sheep Bakery is a better option than Bob’s Bake Shop.
 If your first thought was to compete on price, sorry to break it to you but, that’s not going to cut it.
+There is more to starting a successful small business than matching the price to the guy down the street.

-For many aspiring small business owners, the risks associated with starting from scratch leads them to explore other options.
+For many aspiring small business owners, the risks associated with starting a small business from scratch leads them to explore other options.
 Broadly speaking, you can break down the entry points for small, local business ownership into three categories:

 - Start your own business